50 Ways to Avoid Catching a Cold This Season

 Mike Vande Ven Jr/Shutterstock

-Plan ahead and have your own water bottle to prevent having to use a potentially germy public water fountain to stay hydrated.
-If they are cleaned frequently, “drinking fountains with clean water are safe to drink from,” says Jennifer Lighter, MD, a pediatric infectious disease specialist at Hassenfeld Children’s Hospital at NYU Langone.
-But according to one study, school water fountains had more germs on them than toilet seats, indicating that regular cleaning may not be happening.
-“Transmissions of germs may occur due to contamination of equipment on frequently touched surfaces,” Dr. Lighter says.
+Plan ahead and carry your own water bottle to prevent having to use a potentially germy public water fountain.
+If they are cleaned frequently, “drinking fountains with clean water are safe to drink from,” says Jennifer Lighter, MD, a pediatric infectious disease specialist at NYU Langone Health in New York.
+But according to one study, conducted by NSF International, school water fountains had more germs on them than toilet seats, indicating that regular cleaning may not be happening.
+“Transmission of germs may occur due to contamination of equipment on frequently touched surfaces,” Dr. Lighter says.

 Wash your water bottle